danieloakman/CSIT214-814-Group-Program/PlagiarismDetection/README.txt

  - EXTRA NOTES:
-	We have also included all .jar files that were made at different points of the program's development, this can be found in the folder "Program Executables".
+	- We have also included all .jar files that were made at different points of the program's development, this can be found in the folder "Program Executables".
-	There is an admin user that can be used to for marking, email: test@test.com, password: test123.
+	- There is an admin user that can be used for marking, email: test@test.com, password: test123.
+Admin users are given access to the debug screen (top right corner of the screen, there will be the debug/test button).
+	- If you wish to see the Firebase console, please send an email to Daniel at djo307@uowmail.edu.au (with a gmail account) and he will give you viewing and editing rights to it.
+On the Firebase console you can see all stored documents and users in realtime so it may be of interest for marking.